-PhpStorm brings powerful support for HTML that includes syntax and error highlighting, formatting according to the code style, structure validation, code completion, on-the-fly preview during a debugging session (Live Edit), and much more.
+PhpStorm brings powerful support for HTML that includes syntax and error highlighting, formatting according to the code style, structure validation, code completion, on-the-fly preview during a debugging session (Live Edit) or in the dedicated preview tab in the code editor, and much more.

-On the main menu, go to HTML File from the list.
+From the main menu, select HTML File from the list.
 PhpStorm creates a stub file based on the HTML file template and opens it in the editor., and then select

 <img> tag, PhpStorm suggests completion for the path to the file you are referencing.

 Select the code fragment to wrap and press Ctrl+Alt+T or selectfrom the main menu.

 From the list, select Wrap with Tag.
 PhpStorm encloses the selection in a pair of brackets (

 <>.
 PhpStorm automatically fills in the tag in the closing brackets

 For most HTML tags and attributes PhpStorm can show you a summary from the corresponding MDN article.
 This summary is displayed in the Documentation popup which also shows the deprecation status of a tag or an attribute and information on its compatibility with various browsers.